Investing in a RRSP: How it works?

 • You have three options to contribute funds into your RRSP: Lump sum cash contribution, pre-authorized contribution plan (PAC) and in-kind contribution.

-• You can find your RRSP deduction limit which will also include your unused contribution room from previous years on your most recent Notice of Assessment from the Canada Revenue Agency (CRA).
+• You can find your RRSP contribution limit which will also include your unused contribution room from previous years on your most recent Notice of Assessment from the Canada Revenue Agency (CRA).

 The articles and information on this website are protected by the copyright laws in effect in Canada or other countries, as applicable.
 The copyrights on the articles and information may belong to the National Bank of Canada, its subsidiaries or other persons.
 Any reproduction, redistribution, communication by telecommunication, including indirectly via a hyperlink, or any other use thereof that is not explicitly authorized, of all or part of these articles and information, is prohibited without the prior written consent of the copyright owner.